morusleaf/zRep/README.md

 4. Run `go get github.com/dedis/crypto@38ce20af` to install dependent cryptography library.

     Run `go get github.com/dedis/protobuf` to install message encoding library.

+5. Make sure `openssl` has been installed and can be found from `$PATH`. zRep needs it to generate random safe primes.

 ## How to configure and run